JNRowe/versionah/doc/faq.rst

 How do I add version data to my project's :file:`README`?
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The way I manage it, using :mod:`versionah`, is by having a custom template for such a project.
+The way I manage it, using :mod:`versionah`, is by having a :doc:`custom template <templates>` for such a project.

 The only requirement :mod:`versionah` has is that ``{{ magic }}`` is included in the template, so you can use a project specific template that includes your full